Hot Springs South Dakota: Complete Guide

 4. Downtown Hot Springs, South Dakota

 The Downtown District in Historic Hot Springs, South Dakota will take you back to a simpler time.
-N. River Street is casually strollable with retailers, restaurants, a movie theatre and an ice cream shop all eager to meet your needs.
-The hill above town is occupied by the VA Hospital, and across the road is the fall river.
+North River Street is casually strollable with retailers, restaurants, a movie theatre, and an ice cream shop all eager to meet your needs.

-Should Do: Things to Do in Hot Springs South Dakota
+Could Do: Things to Do in Hot Springs, South Dakota

 5. Lake Angostora Reservoir